-A list of those who can respond to concerns or complaints is provided in Appendix D.
+A list of those who can respond to concerns or complaints is provided in Appendix DC.

 Employees represented by a collective bargaining agreement should refer to the appropriate articles of their agreement for instructions on how to file a complaint.
-In addition, the chief stewards/faculty rights representative of Units, 1, 2, 3, 4, 5, 6, 7, 8, 9 and 11 may be consulted in those cases where the collective bargaining agreement provides a process for addressing complaints of harassment.
+In addition, the chief stewards/faculty rights representative of Units, 1, 2, 3, 4, 5, 6, 7, 8, 9 and 11 may be consulted in those cases where the collective bargaining agreement provides a process for addressing complaints of discrimination, harassment, and retaliation.

-Employees not eligible to file a discrimination complaint or grievance under a collective bargaining agreement (i.e. managers and confidential employees) have recourse through Executive Orders 927 and 928, "Systemwide Complaint Procedure for Discrimination Complaints by Employees Not Eligible to File a Discrimination Complaint or Grievance Under a Collective Bargaining Agreement."
+Employees not eligible to file a discrimination complaint or grievance under a collective bargaining agreement (including student assistants who feel they were subjected to discrimination, harassment or retaliation in the course of their University employment, administrators and confidential employees) (i.e. managers and confidential employees) have recourse through Executive Order s 927 and 928, "Systemwide Complaint Procedure for Discrimination, Harassment and Retaliation Complaints by for Employees Not Eligible to File a Discrimination-Complaint or Grievance Under a Collective Bargaining Agreement or Whose Collective Bargaining Agreement Incorporates CSU Systemwide Complaint Procedure." -"

-Complaints may be submitted as follows3:
+Complaints may be submitted as follows4:

-An employee with a complaint against a staff member or manager may file a complaint with the Director of Human Resources by contacting 559-278-2364, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to:
+An employee with a workplace-related complaint against a staff member or manager, or any party other than a student, may file a complaint with the Director Associate Vice President foref Human Resources by contacting 559-278-2364, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to:

-Ms. Janice Parten Director, Human Resources Joyal Administration Building Room 161 5150 North Maple Avenue M/S JA 41 California State University, Fresno Fresno, CA 93740 FAX: 559-278-7795
+Janice A. Parten Associate Vice President for Human Resources Joyal Administration Building Room 211 Ms. Janice Parten Director, Human-Resources Joyal Administration-Building Room 161 5150 North Maple Avenue M/S JA 41 California State University, Fresno Fresno, CA 93740

+FAX: 559-278-77954275

-An employee with a complaint against a faculty member may file a complaint with the Associate Vice President for Academic Personnel by contacting 559-278-3027, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to:
+An employee with a complaint against a faculty member may file a complaint with the Associate Vice President for Asademic Personnel Faculty Affairs by contacting 559-278-3027, or by delivering or sending (via mail or fax) a copy of the complaint form or written statement to: